 I love when it rains.
 So the storm brewing outside put me at ease and made me feel relaxed after a long tiring day.
 As I laid on my bed and finally started to drift off to sleep, I felt a jolt in my body.
 An unknown fear took over me.
 I could not figure out what was going on as my heart started to feel heavier and my mind became deadened by terror.
 Stuck in a state of consciousness between wakefulness & sleep, I finally saw it move ever so slightly.

 It stood tall in one dark corner of the room staring into my soul with its empty eyes.
 I struggled to breathe, let alone scream for help, as I felt my body become paralyzed, unable to move.
 A lone tear carved its way from my eyes into my cheeks, as the thing started to move towards me.
-The tall, slender ‘shadow being’ loomed over me as it tried to reach for me with its bony, skeletal fingers.
+The tall, slender ‘shadow person’ loomed over me as it tried to reach for me with its bony, skeletal fingers.
 Unable to move, I promptly shut my eyes and prayed to god.
 The next thing I knew, it was morning and my phone was ringing.

 And thus, began my obsession with ghosts and the paranormal.
 I know my experience can be easily explained as an hypnagogic hallucination or an episode of sleep paralysis, but I know what I saw and felt that night.
-A quick Google search revealed that it’s not just me, millions of people around the world experience such shadow beings and ghosts.
+A quick Google search revealed that it’s not just me, millions of people around the world experience such shadow people and ghosts.
 All of us can’t be crazy, right?

 I needed answers as I constantly kept asking myself was that real?
 Or am I nuts?
 Is there any proof that ghosts are real?